aras-p/smol-v/README.md

 ## Limitations / TODO

-- Big-endian SPIR-V are not supported yet.
+- SPIR-V where the words got stored in big-endian layout is not supported yet.
 - The whole thing might not work on Big-Endian CPUs.
 It might, but I'm not 100% sure.
 - Not much prevention is done against malformed/corrupted inputs, TODO.
 - Out of memory cases are not handled.
 The code will either throw exception